 A Note About Event Security

-This is a big issue for parents who want to assure their students are safe throughout the event.
-And, there has been a question among some as to which is better to use: Police Officers or Licensed Security Personnel.
+This is a big issue for parents who want to ensure their students are safe throughout the event.
+In that regard, there has been a question among some as to which is better to use: Police Officers or Licensed Security Personnel.

 Based on years of research and experience, West Coast Entertainment believes that Licensed Security Personnel may be the best choice.
 Here’s why…

 Are Police Officers allowed to perform pat-downs on students as they enter a facility?
 If not, when are they allowed to perform this procedure if at all?